 It is not recommended you remove your asbestos fence yourself as it is a toxic substance that can quickly become dangerous when released into the environment.
 We don’t want you to put yourself or your family at risk.
 Instead, we suggest you employ a licensed asbestos removalist to do the job as they have the skills and equipment necessary to complete the job safely.

 When to call a professional asbestos fence removalist

 If you are starting to notice a deterioration of your asbestos fence, or any form of damage including scratches, breakages, holes or broken panels, it is time to request an asbestos inspection and potentially have your fence removed immediately.
 In more severe cases, it is better to have it removed sooner rather than later to prevent the toxic particles from being released in the environment and endangering your health and people in your community.

-For the removal of asbestos fencing in Perth, the professionals at Firm Fencing are here to help as they understand the intricacies of asbestos fence removal and know that it is an urgent matter.
+For the removal of asbestos fencing in Perth, the professionals at Firm Fencing Perth are here to help as they understand the intricacies of asbestos fence replacement and know that it is an urgent matter.
 Get in touch today.